jsdclxvi/Reforestation/README.md

-## Why was Santa's little helper feeling depressed?
-Because he has low elf esteem.
+## Why did the cookie cry?
+## Because his mother was a wafer so long